-After His Crucifixion and Burial, Many Reliable Witnesses Saw Jesus Christ Alive
+After the Resurrection of Jesus Christ, Many Reliable Witnesses Saw Him Alive

 The New Testament mentions a number of experiences in which various people observed Jesus Christ alive after His resurrection from death.
 Several of these experiences are confirmed in more than one New Testament book.
-The appearances of the living Jesus Christ subsequent to His crucifixion and burial occurred at varying locations over a period of several weeks.
+The appearances of the living Jesus Christ subsequent to His death and burial occurred at varying locations over a period of several weeks.
 Among the people who saw Jesus Christ after He had been resurrected were the following:

 |Matthew 28:9-10Mark 16:9